umd-byob/presentations/2014/0128-into_to_git/README.md

 Once a pull request (PR) has been submitted, it will [appear on the master repo](https://github.com/pydata/pandas/pulls).
-The PR will list all of the commits made, files changes, and any information the user submnitting the PR provided about the PR.
+The PR will list all of the commits made, files changes, and any information the user submitting the PR provided about the PR.

 If this all looks good, then any user who has privileges to the master repo can